Spain PM Rajoy ousted: What happens next?

 Mr Sánchez is firmly against Catalan independence and opposed the Catalan separatists' controversial referendum last October.

-This could be a really thorny issue for his government, after Catalan parties backed his no-confidence motion on Friday.
+This could be a thorny issue for his government, after Catalan parties backed his no-confidence motion on Friday.
 They said it was more a case of "rejecting the PP" than of backing Mr Sánchez.

+But before the vote, Mr Rajoy's government formally accepted a list of cabinet ministers proposed by the separatist politician who will head Catalonia's regional administration, Quim Torra.
+The cabinet is expected to be sworn in on Saturday.

+Mr Torra replaced four jailed and self-exiled candidates whom Madrid had refused to accept.

-To draw the sting out of those tensions Mr Sánchez could speed up moves to end direct rule over Catalonia.
-The region's autonomy was suspended by Madrid after the Catalan independence declaration last October.
+Mr Sánchez could now speed up the return of Catalan autonomy, which was suspended by Madrid after the separatists declared independence last October.

+Mr Sánchez has recognised Catalonia and the Basque Country to be nations within Spain, not just regions.
+Prof Torrens told the BBC that "this is symbolically important, because Mr Rajoy never did so".

-There is much bitterness between the Madrid political establishment and the separatists.
+There remains much bitterness between the Madrid political establishment and the separatists.
 Spanish prosecutors want to put the separatist leaders on trial, including Carles Puigdemont and others who fled abroad.

 Basque nationalists also backed Mr Sánchez, and they too could now push their own agenda.